The Corporate Sustainability Reporting Directive (CSRD) is an extension of what you already knew about the Non-Financial Reporting Statement (EINF).

 We explain the main differences between the EINF and CSRD so you can understand how they will affect you.

-EINF: The reporting requirements only applied to a limited number of companies.
+EINF: the reporting requirements only applied to a limited number of companies.
 This meant that many medium-sized or non-listed companies were not required to report sustainability data.

 If you're not sure whether the CSRD applies to your company, you can read more details in this article.

-EINF: External auditing was recommended but not mandatory.
+EINF: external auditing was recommended but not mandatory.

-CSRD: The verification process changes dramatically.
+CSRD Directive: the verification process changes dramatically.
 Now, external verification of data is mandatory.
 This means that all companies subject to the CSRD must have their sustainability reports audited externally to ensure accuracy and compliance with the new standards set by the directive.
 Companies must meet the requirements of the ICAC (Institute of Accounting and Auditing of Accounts).

-In addition, this verification will be accompanied by penalties and fines for failures, non-compliance, or other reasons
+In addition, this verification will be accompanied by penalties and fines for failures, non-compliance, or other reasons.

 If you already have a solid foundation with EINF data, you’ve made progress, but the CSRD is much broader and more detailed.
 Don’t wait until 2026 to start adapting.